Reference | Managing containerized execution configurations for standard compute or (GPU) accelerated compute#

 The following rules determine the maximum CPU / RAM number:

-• If you don’t have compute credits available at the time of the configuration, then the elastic AI quota defines the maximum.
+• If you don’t have credits available at the time of the configuration, then the elastic AI quota defines the maximum.

 Tip